 Try to mentally remember to check your posture throughout the day.
 If you know that you’ll forget to think about your posture, set up reminders.
 Put a sticky note on your computer screen to remind you to sit up tall, put a note on your steering wheel to remind you to straighten your back as you drive, or set a reminder on your phone to remind you to readjust your posture throughout the day.
-Constantly thinking about your posture may seem tedious, but it could help relieve a lot of back pain in the end.
+Constantly thinking about your posture may seem tedious, but it could help relieve a lot of pain in the end.

 A medium-firm to firm mattress is best for those with back pain.
 You can try using a pillow to relieve stress on your spine while you sleep.
 If you sleep on your stomach, try putting a pillow underneath your lower abdomen.
 If you sleep on your side, try putting a pillow between your knees.
 If you sleep on your back, try putting a pillow underneath your knees.